-How AI Transforms Recruiting: 5 Practical Applications
+Post: How AI Transforms Recruiting: 5 Practical Applications (With Real Results)

 AI is not a recruiting strategy.
 It is an amplifier — and what it amplifies depends entirely on the quality of the process underneath it.
-Organizations that treat AI as a shortcut to better hiring decisions consistently underperform those that build structured, data-consistent recruiting workflows first and then deploy AI at the specific friction points where pattern recognition outperforms manual effort.
-This case-study breaks down five of those friction points, what the intervention looked like in practice, and what the results actually were.
+Organizations that treat AI as a shortcut to better hiring decisions consistently underperform those that build structured, data-consistent recruiting workflows first and then deploy AI at specific friction points.
+This breakdown covers five of those friction points, what the intervention looked like in practice, and what the results actually were.

-Snapshot: Context, Constraints, and Scope
+Context, Constraints, and Scope

 Dimension Detail